Skip to main content

 A specification that isn’t grounded in the real architecture is a wish list.
 Code generated from a wish list is technical debt.
 Spec-driven development (SDD) is gaining traction as teams realize that handing an AI agent a vague ticket and hoping for the best doesn’t scale.
 Tools like GitHub’s Spec Kit, Kiro, and Tessl have emerged to impose structure — write a spec first, then generate code from it.
 The structure is valuable.
 But every one of these tools shares a fundamental blind spot: they don’t actually know how your system works.
 They scan files, infer patterns, and guess.
 The specs they produce are architecturally ungrounded — and ungrounded specs produce code that reinvents existing services, violates established patterns, and breaks invariants the spec author didn’t know existed.
 This playbook is CoreStory’s answer to the grounding problem.
 It’s a six-phase workflow where your AI agent queries CoreStory’s code intelligence to understand the real architecture before writing a single line of specification — then validates the spec against that architecture before implementation begins.
 The result is a delta specification — only what changes, constrained by what exists — rather than an aspirational document that may contradict reality.
 CoreStory serves two roles in this workflow:

-• Oracle — answers questions about architectural patterns, naming conventions, business rules, invariants, and design decisions.
+• Expert — answers questions about architectural patterns, naming conventions, business rules, invariants, and design decisions.
 This is context synthesized from PRDs, tech specs, user stories, and code history.
 It’s the institutional knowledge that normally lives only in the heads of long-tenured engineers.

 • Navigator — points to specific files, services, base classes, extension points, and data structures.
 Instead of guessing where new code should go or what already exists, the agent gets directed guidance grounded in the actual codebase.